virgile-baudrot/gutsRstan/README.md

-`rstanTKTD` is a library extending the package `morse` (MOdelling Tools for Reproduction and Survival Data in Ecotoxicology) with the Bayesian language Stan.
+`rstanguts` is a library developped for calibration of TKTD (Toxicokinetics-Toxicodynamics) models GUTS (General Unified Threshold models of Survival) with the Bayesian language Stan.